egregoire23/UnsupervisedWithR/Recommender Systems on Movie Reviews.md

 After creating an item-based recommender system with the same criteria, we can see that it performs pretty similarly in terms of error as the user-based system did.
-Overall the user-based recommender system had slight better error rates, as seen by lower MSE, RMSE, and MAE.
+Overall, the user-based recommender system had slightly better error rates, as seen by lower MSE, RMSE, and MAE.
 However, since the error measurements are in the same range, I do think that the item-based recommender system likely also performed relatively well.